 Any local government cash/labour/machinery/materials is to be costed as part of the applicant’s cash contribution, not as voluntary labour or donated materials.
 However, certain services are considered to be part of the local governments normal

-function, i.e. shire engineers and administration/finance staff, and costs associated will not be recognised.
+function, for example, shire engineers and administration/finance staff, project management and costs associated with these functions will not be recognised.

 Donated materials may not be recognised where the donor is the supplier or contractor involved in the project.
 It is essential that the applicant completes a valid tender process before considering donations or discounts related to suppliers and contractors.